TimGroeneboom/unitycloudbuildhockeyapp/readme.md

   1. Receive a webhook from Unity Cloud Build to notify a build is ready.
   2. Get the build details from the JSON payload within the webhook.
   3. Download the app binary from the Unity Cloud Build API.
+  4. Clone repository to get changelog
-  4. Upload the app binary to HockeyApp.
+  5. Upload the app binary to HockeyApp.

 ## Requirements